 - Supplements to reduce nervousness / stress such as Thiamine, Magnesium and Chromium

-When grains are processed such as MICRONIZING, the starch is rapidly digested in the small intestine which reduces the burden on the large intestine.
+When grains are processed such as micronized or extruded, the starch is rapidly digested in the small intestine which reduces the burden on the large intestine.
 An over burden on the large intestine can result in problems such as colic, laminitis and tying up.
 All grains used in HYGAIN® feeds are either micronized or extruded.

 This will vary between horses according to fitness, metabolic rate and individual variation, but several basic principles appear to be beneficial.